FrancisBanville/ms_interpreting_probabilities/README.md

 unit of food webs and other ecological networks are individuals that interact with each other (e.g., by predation, @Elton2001Animal), forming individual-based networks (@Melian2011EcoDyn).
-The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent nodes at broader taxonomic scales, which affects our interpretation of the properties of these systems (@Guimaraes2020Structurea,
+The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, families) allows us to represent nodes at broader taxonomic scales, which affects our interpretation of the properties of these systems (@Guimaraes2020Structurea,
 @Hemprich-Bennett2021AssImp).

 Edges linking nodes can describe a variety of interaction measures.
 Ecologists